 So while its vital our customers receive a premium product, it's equally important that UPS gets all the attention and aftercare it needs to make sure it operates at its very best.
-That's where the ongoing monitoring, maintenance, and servicing comes into its own.

-By their very nature, UPSs are complicated pieces of kit and faults or failures do happen.
-Preventive maintenance helps reduce the risk of such a failure happening.
+That's where the ongoing monitoring, maintenance, and servicing comes into its maintenance helps reduce the risk of such a failure happening.
 And if the worst does happen, a maintenance contract with emergency response times clearly spelt out helps make sure any disruption is kept to a minimum.